JetBrains-Research/lca-baselines/module_summarization/README.md

-# 🏟️ Long Code Arena Baselines
+# BenchName Baselines
 ## Module summarization

-This directory contains the code for running baselines for the Module summarization task in the Long Code Arena benchmark.
+This directory contains the code for running baselines for the Module summarization task in the BenchName benchmark.

 We provide the implementation of baselines running inference via [OpenAI](https://platform.openai.com/docs/overview) and [Together.AI](https://www.together.ai/).
 We generate documentation based on an intent (one sentence description of documentation content), target documentation name, and relevant code context.